Zilliqa/apidocs/source/index.html.md

 id | "1"
 jsonrpc | "2.0"
 method | "GetContractAddressFromTransactionID"
-params | A Transaction ID.
+params | A Transaction ID of 32 bytes represented as a `String`.

 # Account-related methods